Maaandip/portfolio-website/README.md

 ## built with

-- HTML / CSS / JavaScript — no frameworks(just for Showcase)
+- HTML / CSS / JavaScript — no frameworks(just to Showcase)
 - deployed on Vercel